riramar/dnsobserver/README.md

 Now, we are ready to start listening!
 If you want to be able to do other work on your VPS while DNSObserver runs, start up a new tmux session first.

-For the standard setup, pass in the required arguments and your webhook:
+For the standard setup, pass in the required arguments and your Slack webhook:

 ```
 dnsobserver --domain example.com --ip 11.22.33.44 --webhook https://hooks.slack.com/services/XXX/XXX/XXX